-Guests and employees are invited to participate in our four key pillars which build our guest ranch culture.
+Guests and employees are invited to participate in our key pillars which define our culture.

 “LFTG” stands for “Look for the Good” and is an inspiring message introduced to us by one of our previous wranglers.
-Thain wrote “LFTG” on his hand with a Sharpie marker every day.
+Thain wrote “LFTG” on his hand in ink every day.
 Thain explained his background of training young horses which are notorious for testing their trainer.
-By using, “LFTG” as a reminder to foster the positive attributes the horse demonstrated, instead of dwelling on the horse’s negative behaviors.
+By using, “LFTG” as a reminder to focus and build on the things the horse was doing right instead of trying to correct what the horse was doing wrong.
 Sure enough, the rest would follow.

-Feeling inspired, we adopted that concept and ordered bracelets stamped with LFTG and hid Thain’s Sharpie marker (that can’t be healthy, right?).
-We apply the concept by seeking out the good in our colleagues, guests, horses, business partners, and in turn we hope they extend us the same courtesy.
+Feeling inspired, we adopted that concept and ordered bracelets stamped with LFTG and hid Thain’s ink pen (that can’t be healthy, right?).
+We apply the concept by seeking out the good in our colleagues, guests, horses, business partners, and in turn we hope they are doing the same to us.
 What we’ve discovered is if you focus on the good qualities you tend to expose more good.

-212° is a book written by Sam Parker which we have applied as our customer service motto.
+212 Degrees is a book written by Sam Parker which we have applied as our customer service motto.
 It’s a powerful motivational tool intended to encourage everyone to go the extra degree.
-The concept: at 211°, water is hot.
-At 212°, it boils.
-And with boiling water, comes steam, and with steam, you can power a locomotive.
+The concept: at 211 degrees, water is hot.
+At 212 degrees, it boils.
+And with boiling water, comes steam, and with steam, you can power a locomotive down the tracks.

 Just one extra degree makes all the difference.